Wealth Management

 (@Survey of market participants, *Fund considered (Kotak Equity Arbitrage Fund, Invesco India Arbitrage Fund and SBI Arbitrage Opp Fund), #Avendus Internal Analysis)

-Author: Shravan Sreenivasula, Executive Director and Fahima Shaikh, Associate Vice President, Avendus Wealth Management
+Authors: Shravan Sreenivasula, Executive Director and Fahima Shaikh, Associate Vice President, Avendus Wealth Management

 Stay updated with the latest at Avendus